 Scenic Drive goes through spectacular desert scenery and is a popular biking route.
 The road is two lanes wide with a right lane intended for bike use.
 The two ends of Scenic Drive are connected by 2.2 miles on Route 159 to create a roughly 15-mile (if you pull off at a few of the viewpoints along the way).

 Where to begin?
 The obvious places to start the loop are from a parking area at the southwest end of Scenic Drive (where Scenic Drive ends), from Red Rock Overlook (located half a mile from the end of Scenic Drive along Route 159), and from parking on the shoulder of Route 159 outside the entry booth.
 Those coming from Las Vegas often park near the corner of Charleston Boulevard (Route 159) and Desert Foothills Drive and bike 4.5 miles up to the start of Scenic Drive.
-Broken Spoke Bikes is located in a shopping complex at this intersection and offers bike rentals for those in need.
+A bike shop located in the shopping complex at this intersection offers bike rentals for those in need.

 From Red Rock Overlook, bike 1.7 miles northeast, warming up along a fairly level roadway that is wide but does have fast moving traffic.
 Turn left into the park entrance at the start of Scenic Drive and pay the $3 bicycle entry fee.
 The road is uphill now, gaining 980 feet over 4.7 miles to hit High Point Overlook.
 Along the way, the road goes downhill for a stretch past Sandstone Quarry, but it climbs again after that.
 The broad views from High Point Overlook will be well earned!